The Old Age Home(page)

 our virtual tour, we cannot be forced to buy from company-affiliated

 stores.
-On the contrary, we can look at any artist we
+We can shop anywhere, or not shop at all and look at any artist we

 choose and stop to read any biography or history we find